The Registrar may suspend or cancel an Owner Builder Authorization. Learn how to avoid the most common pitfalls.

 Owner builders must maintain a registered interest in the land on which they are building throughout construction and for one year after the new home is built.
 For every authorization issued, we order a new parcel activity notifier subscription with the Land Title Office.
 We’re advised if there are any changes made to the title of the property.

-Learn more from our regulatory bulletin: Buying or Selling an Owner-Built Home.
+Learn more from our regulatory bulletin No. 5: Buying or Selling an Owner-Built Home.

 An owner builder hiring someone else to be the home’s general contractor

 Owner builders must be the general contractor for their home and manage all, or substantially all, of its construction.
 Our compliance investigators perform random audits, including site visits, to ensure owner builders fulfil this requirement.
 We also receive anonymous tips on our tip line (1-800-407-7757).

 Learn more from our regulatory bulletin No. 25: What Builders Need to Know about Owner Builder Projects.